GGP1/kure/README.md

   card        Card operations
-  clear       Clear clipboard/terminal or both config      Read or create the configuration file copy        Copy entry password to clipboard delete      Delete an entry edit        Edit an entry file        File operations gen         Generate a random password help        Help about any command list        List an entry or all the entries login       Set master password logout      Unset master password stats       Show database statistics wallet      Wallet operations
+  clear       Clear clipboard/terminal or both config      Read or create the configuration file copy        Copy entry credentials to clipboard edit        Edit an entry file        File operations gen         Generate a random password help        Help about any command login       Set master password logout      Unset master password ls          List an entry or all the entries rm          Remove an entry from the database stats       Show database statistics wallet      Wallet operations